 - Soften under heat during transit and stick together

-- Lose flavor intensity as aroma compounds move into headspace or get absorbed by packaging materials
+- Lose flavor intensity as aroma compounds move into headspace or get absorbed by packaging

-- Develop surface haze or speckling as sugars or acids crystallize under the right conditions
+- Develop surface haze or speckling as sugars or acids crystallize

 “They arrived melted” or “the gummies fused together”

-Common manufacturing contributors include:
+Common manufacturing contributors:

 - Water activity drift that increases tackiness over time